arslancb/clipbucket/upload/plugins/documents/README.md

 - **Common Library** (Required) : Used in this plugin for localisation, and admin access permissions.

 # Uninstall
-Uninstalling the plugin in the plugin manager will remove the database table and clean up the locales and permissions.
+Uninstalling the plugin in the plugin manager will remove the database tables and clean up the locales and permissions.

 # Use
 The plugin has two parts : one in the site administration and the other in the front office.
 Nothing has been done in video editing in to the front office.